5 Free Things to do in Santa Fe New Mexico with Kids

 Santa Fe is the country’s second largest art market.
 Canyon Road clearly showed us why many people visit the city for their vast selection and distinct art experience.
-This is a detailed map of Canyon Road’s art galleries and is a great resource.

 - There are self-guided free walking tours at Visiting Santa Fe’s website that range from Chocolate Lovers (one we highly recommend) to Art Legacy Tours.

 - Visit the New Mexico State Capitol and book a free guided tour (Mon.-Fri.) by calling 505.986.4589.
 We would have liked to do this tour but we were here on a weekend.
 Self-guided tours are also available Mon.- Fri between 7AM and 6 PM.
 Kids may even enjoying sitting in during legislative sessions in January.
 It has an impressive Capitol Art Collection showcasing 600 artworks by New Mexican artists displayed inside and around its garden and grounds.

 - Many of the art galleries hold free exhibition openings and artists receptions every Friday and Saturday.

 - Every Friday from 5:00 to 8:00 PM admission is free to the Museum of Fine Arts, Palace of the Governors/New Mexico History Museum, and the Georgia O’Keeffe Museum.
 All are within easy walking distance of one another downtown.

 - There is a program of free music at the Santa Fe Plaza during the summer